proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/05_BOOM_AND_BUST_Workbook.md

 ---

-## 2. Key Quotes & Page References
+## Key Ideas

 ### On Business Cycles

-**"Why do stock and housing markets sometimes experience amazing booms followed by massive busts and why is this happening more and more frequently?"** (Preface, p.
-8)
+**"Why do stock and housing markets sometimes experience amazing booms followed by massive busts and why is this happening more and more frequently?"**

-**"Bubbles can encourage overinvestment, overemployment and overbuilding, which ends up being inefficient for both businesses and society."** (p.
-20)
+**"Bubbles can encourage overinvestment, overemployment and overbuilding, which ends up being inefficient for both businesses and society."**

-**"We have to turn the page on the bubble-and-bust mentality that created this mess." - President Barack Obama** (p.
-18)
+**"We have to turn the page on the bubble-and-bust mentality that created this mess." - President Barack Obama**

 ### On Central Banking and Money Supply

 **"The fuel for the bubble is money and credit.
-A bubble can form only when the public has sufficient capital to invest in an asset, and is therefore much more likely to occur when there is abundant money and credit in the economy."** (p.
-51)
+A bubble can form only when the public has sufficient capital to invest in an asset, and is therefore much more likely to occur when there is abundant money and credit in the economy."**

-**"Investors would often rather invest in something ridiculous than accept a low interest rate on a safe asset."** (p.
-54)
+**"Investors would often rather invest in something ridiculous than accept a low interest rate on a safe asset."**

-**"M3, a broad measure of the money supply, grew by a total of 141 per cent between 1980 and 1990 [in Japan]; for comparison, between 1990 and 2010, M3 grew by only 40 per cent."** (p.
-530)
+**"M3, a broad measure of the money supply, grew by a total of 141 per cent between 1980 and 1990 [in Japan]; for comparison, between 1990 and 2010, M3 grew by only 40 per cent."**

 **"As a result of low interest rates, safe assets were unappealing: in 1987, Japanese treasury bills were yielding only 2.4 per cent, at that time the lowest in their post-war history.
-Instead, investors piled into land and stocks."** (p.
-532-533)
+Instead, investors piled into land and stocks."**

 ### On Austrian Economics and Malinvestment

-**"Parliamentary procedure had worked well for development of canals and turnpikes, which were all local enterprises, but parliamentarians did not appreciate the importance of network externalities [for railways]."** (p.
-243)
+**"Parliamentary procedure had worked well for development of canals and turnpikes, which were all local enterprises, but parliamentarians did not appreciate the importance of network externalities [for railways]."**

-**"One study has estimated that the circa 20,000-mile rail system which had emerged by 1914 contained about 7,000 miles more than was necessary - the same social benefits could have been obtained with substantially less investment."** (p.
-254)
+**"One study has estimated that the circa 20,000-mile rail system which had emerged by 1914 contained about 7,000 miles more than was necessary - the same social benefits could have been obtained with substantially less investment."**

 **"The huge reduction in the time and money costs of travelling made journeys possible for the masses...
-However, one must ask whether the social usefulness was as high as it could have been had the process of authorising the railways and establishing a railway network not been so laissez-faire or ad hoc."** (p.
-250-252)
+However, one must ask whether the social usefulness was as high as it could have been had the process of authorising the railways and establishing a railway network not been so laissez-faire or ad hoc."**

 ### On Speculation and Market Psychology

-**"Speculation is the purchase (or sale) of an asset with a view to selling (or repurchasing) the asset at a later date with the sole motivation of generating a capital gain."** (p.
-56)
+**"Speculation is the purchase (or sale) of an asset with a view to selling (or repurchasing) the asset at a later date with the sole motivation of generating a capital gain."**

 **"Speculators, many of whom trade purely on momentum, buying when prices are rising and selling when prices are falling.
 May purchase an asset they know to be overpriced, planning to re-sell the asset to 'a greater fool' to make a capital gain.
-This practice is commonly referred to as 'riding the bubble'."** (p.
-58-60)
+This practice is commonly referred to as 'riding the bubble'."**

 **"In J.K.
-Galbraith's famous history of the crash, he argues that its key feature was that 'all aspects of [stock] ownership became irrelevant except the prospect for an early rise in price.'"** (p.
-461)
+Galbraith's famous history of the crash, he argues that its key feature was that 'all aspects of [stock] ownership became irrelevant except the prospect for an early rise in price.'"**

 ### On Consequences of Bubbles

 **"Estimates, however, conceal the large costs that financial crises have on psychological well-being.
-They also ignore the human costs associated with the imposition of austerity measures once the crisis is over."** (p.
-22)
+They also ignore the human costs associated with the imposition of austerity measures once the crisis is over."**

 **"In human terms, this [Great Depression] meant increased homelessness, increased infant mortality and increased rates of suicide.
-The secondary political effects were even worse, with the Depression a major factor in the collapse of several European democracies and, consequently, World War 2."** (p.
-479)
+The secondary political effects were even worse, with the Depression a major factor in the collapse of several European democracies and, consequently, World War 2."**

-**"The price level in Paris fell by 38 per cent in 1721, a more severe deflation than the United States experienced during Great Depression."** (p.
-120)
+**"The price level in Paris fell by 38 per cent in 1721, a more severe deflation than the United States experienced during Great Depression."**

 ### On Technology vs. Manipulation

-**"Bubbles start when investors and speculators react to new technology or political initiatives, showing that our ability to predict future bubbles will ultimately come down to being able to predict these sparks."** (p.
-12)
+**"Bubbles start when investors and speculators react to new technology or political initiatives, showing that our ability to predict future bubbles will ultimately come down to being able to predict these sparks."**

-**"Three ways in which bubbles can be useful: Facilitate innovation, Stimulate future innovations, Provide capital for technological projects that would not be financed to same extent in a fully efficient financial market."** (p.
-24-27)
+**"Three ways in which bubbles can be useful: Facilitate innovation, Stimulate future innovations, Provide capital for technological projects that would not be financed to same extent in a fully efficient financial market."**

 ---

-## 3. Main Concepts
+## Main Concepts

 ### The Bubble Triangle Framework